ainulindale/psalm23/README.md

 Composition Status
 ------------------

-This piece of this piece is complete.
+The composition of this piece is complete.

 Typesetting Status